genesiscommunitysuccess/custom-elements-lsp/CONTRIBUTING.md

 ### Process

-`CEPPlugin` is a function which takes a `logger` and `services` and returns an object which can provide optional enhancements to `completions`, `diagnostics`, and `metadata` (e.g. quickinfo).
+`CEPPlugin` is a function which takes `logger`, `services`, `userConfig` and returns an object which can provide optional enhancements to `completions`, `diagnostics`, and `metadata` (e.g. quickinfo).
 If you look at `index.ts` in the `cep-fast-plugin` you can see that it is providing enhancements for all three sections, but you may only augment one or two of them if that is all you require.

 The process then works like a pipeline.
 1. The user performs an action in their IDE.